 What is a negligent third party?
 Frequently on the job site there is interplay amongst the various contractors and subs.
-For example, the framers may erect scaffolding, which may then be used by the dry-wallers, stucco people, painters, etc. If that scaffolding were erected improperly and injured a painter, then the painter would have an action against the scaffolding company, even though he would be bound to Work Comp in a case against his own employer.There numerous third party possibilities.
+For example, the framers may erect scaffolding, which may then be used by the dry-wallers, stucco people, painters, etc. If that scaffolding were erected improperly and injured a painter, then a construction accident attorney in San Diego could help the painter bring an action against the scaffolding company, even though he would be bound to Work Comp in a case against his own employer.There numerous third party possibilities.
 If the equipment fails or is defective, it may be due to the negligent design, manufacturing, or maintenance of the equipment.
 If the chemicals are improperly labeled, it may be the fault of the shipper.
 If you have suffered a serious injury on the job site, it always a good idea to have the circumstances analyzed by an attorney.

 Examples of Third-Party Liability cases handled by Walton Law Firm:

 - An employee of a metal fabricator had his thumb amputated on a punch press machine.
 The machine had been modified by the employer to speed up production; a modification that was foreseen by the manufacturer of the press.
-A lawsuit was brought against the manufacturer of the press, and the case ultimately settled.
+A lawsuit was brought by our San Diego construction accident attorneys against the manufacturer of the press, and the case ultimately settled.

 - A chemical floor epoxy was being applied to a warehouse floor.
 The epoxy containers, however, were mislabeled.
 Instead of there being the epoxy in one container and the catalyst hardener in another as labeled, both containers contained only the epoxy.
 When workers returned the day after application expecting to find a hard epoxy floor, they discovered the epoxy was still in liquid form.
 In the process of removing the liquid epoxy, an electric floor buffer was used, which sparked the flammable fumes from the epoxy, and severely burned three employees.
 The epoxy manufacturer was successfully sued for the injuries.

 - A painter was using scaffolding erected by a dry wall contractor.
 One of the scaffold floor boards was rotted near the end.
 When the paint stepped on it while painting, the board broke, and the painter fell two stories to the ground, fracturing vertebrae in his spine.
-An action was brought against the dry wall contractor and the injured painter was compensated for his injuries.
+An action was brought against the dry wall contractor by the construction accident lawyers at our San Diego firm, and the injured painter was compensated for his injuries.

 Any serious injury involving work on a construction site of any kind should be thoroughly investigated.
 What at first look might appear to be a workers’ compensation case, may very well be a viable case of third-party liability.